 “When they came as immigrants, all they had were the clothes on their back,” Alex said.
 “It’s been a huge motivation for me and they have always supported me and encouraged me.”

-Alex admitted that he was pessimistic, at first, about going to college, but his counselor at Healdton High School, Mrs. (Angie) Munholland, encouraged and guided him on a path which has led to the pursuit of a higher education degree.
+Alex admitted that he was pessimistic, at first, about going to college, but his counselor at Healdton High School, Mrs. (Angie) Munholland, encouraged and guided him on a path that has led to the pursuit of a higher education degree.

 He attended Murray State College in Tishomingo to secure some basic credits and is now at ECU with aspirations of completing his bachelor’s degree and then ultimately studying immigration law.